daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 For service, shows the health for all Regions and services.
 For account, it provides alerts and remediation guidance when AWS is experiencing events that may impact you.

+While the Service Health Dashboard dispalys the general status of AWS services, Personal Health dashboard gives you a personalized view of the performance and availability of the AWS services underlying your AWS resources.

 ## AWS Trusted Advisor

-AWS Trusted Advisor is a web service that inspects your AWS environment and provides **real-time recommendations** in accordance with AWS best practices.
+AWS Trusted Advisor is a web service that inspects your AWS environment and provides **real-time recommendations** to help you provision your resources in accordance with AWS best practices.

 Trusted Advisor compares its findings to AWS best practices in five categories: